 Why WordPress Is The BEST Platform To Build Your Business or Startup Website On

-A lot of businesses and startups don’t know how great WordPress is, or why they should use WordPress for business, so in this article I’m going to tell you why you should use WordPress for your business or startup website.
+A lot of businesses and startups don’t know how great WordPress is, or why they should use WordPress for their business, so in this article I’m going to tell you why you should use WordPress for your business or startup website.

 Aside from the fact that WordPress is free, WordPress is awesome.
 It’s easy to use, super powerful and you can do just about anything with it.